 This vegan bolognese sauce recipe by Elly Pear with lentils, walnuts and mushrooms makes an enormous amount and can be easily frozen and then served with pasta, rice or put in a moussaka or lasagne.

-Something you can cook all in one pot is good such as this spiced dhal recipe by Signe Johansen is also excellent but I wouldn’t put the final citrus juice and spices in until it’s defrosted and ready for a meal.
+This spiced dhal recipe by Signe Johansen is excellent but if I was freezing some of it, I wouldn’t put the final citrus juice and spices in until defrosting it, ready for a meal.
 I serve it with a poached egg on top and flatbreads.

 Nigella Lawson is the master of the chicken tray bake.
 They can be prepared quickly, slammed in the oven and then there is a complete meal ready for you to eat.
 You might just need to add some veg or potatoes, rice, pasta or bread, depending on the recipe.
 This one with chicken and sausages and sage and onion is good, the chicken with peas and leeks is so easy and I have also made the Spanish chicken with chorizo and potatoes